How U.S. Airlines Are Regulated

 Fitness Certification and Financial Viability

 Fitness is not renewed continuously.
-Certificates are issued for five-year periods and are subject to revocation if the airline fails to maintain fitness conditions (bankruptcy, change of control, safety violations, repeated consumer complaints).
+Certificates are issued for five-year periods and are subject to revocation if the airline have not yet maintain fitness conditions (bankruptcy, change of control, safety violations, repeated consumer complaints).
 The FAA also coordinates with the DOT on fitness matters: a carrier with an unresolved FAA safety directive cannot be certified as fit.

 Slot Controls at High-Density Airports